UPDATED: April 20, 2022

 - Freedom – Financial independence provides the space to work when you want, where you want, not to be bound to your physical office location, and the autonomy to travel the world.
 Many people who look to the FIRE movement do so with freedom of movement and financial choices as a primary driver.

-- Choices – When you’re tied down to a full-time job, you have to go to work five days a week.
+- Choices – When you’re tied down to a full-time job, you usually have to go to work five days a week.
 There is no other option.
 Financial independence creates choices for people who get to decide who they want to work for, if anyone, and how much time they choose to dedicate to their endeavors.

-- Simple living – People who look to the FIRE movement are willing to make extremely frugal choices to speed up their financial independence timeline.
+- Simple Living – People who look to the FIRE movement are willing to make extremely frugal choices to speed up their financial independence timeline.
 In doing so, they pare down to the essentials.
 It’s not uncommon for a family pursuing FIRE to live in a camper or tiny house, move to a lower cost of living area, or house hack with other families or loved ones to keep housing expenses extremely low.

 How To FIRE